electric-sql/electric/docs/examples/checkout.md

 # Checkout example

-This is an example of an online store and checkout built using Electric.
-You can see it running at [checkout-demo.electric-sql.com](http://checkout-demo.electric-sql.com/)
+This is an example of an online store and checkout app.
+It is built using Electric with [Supabase](#supabase-integration) and the [Ionic framework](https://ionicframework.com).

-The full catalogue is synchronised to the local device making all interactions instantaneous, and removing any latency, which would result in increased conversion rates.
-This design also enables users to browse the store, and place items into their basket, while offline.
-When the user reconnects, any changes they have made to their basket will be synchronised across any devices where they are logged in.

-This demo also uses an [Event Sourcing](../integrations/event-sourcing/) architecture, which enables a local-first checkout experience.
-Rather than calling an order placement API, orders and their payment details are entered into the database.
-A trigger is then called when the order is synced into Postgres that subsequently processes the order.
+You can see it running at [checkout-demo.electric-sql.com](http://checkout-demo.electric-sql.com/) and in the demo screencast below:

 <div className="pb-4">
   <div className="card mt-4">